Our Veterinary Team

 Claire Dunkley

-Veterinary Head Nurse
+Head Veterinary Nurse

+Claire is a Veterinary Nurse who has been working in small animal general practice since 2010.
 When she was very young, she loved helping take her family pets to the vet and has never lived without multiple animals at home, so caring for them for a living was an obvious calling.

 The part of this job that she finds she is most passionate about is ensuring our patients have a positive experience each time they visit.
 It isn’t always easy, but she thinks a little TLC can go a long way.